laravel/docs/events.md

 <a name="registering-event-subscribers"></a>
 ### Registering Event Subscribers

 After writing the subscriber, you are ready to register it with the event dispatcher.
 You may register subscribers using the `subscribe` method of the `Event` facade.
-Typically, this should be done within the `boot` method of your application's `AppServiceProvider` class:
+Typically, this should be done within the `boot` method of your application's `AppServiceProvider`:

     <?php